PatrickLevy/basicapi/README.md

 ### To Test Retrieving the Last Posted Data
 - Send a `GET` message (or open a browser) to `localhost:3001/arbitrary`

+### Test the Front End Web Page
+- Open a browser
+- Click `File` -> `Open File` and browse to wherever this project is on your local machine
+- You should eventually see a message coming from the server on the page ("Hello everyone from the arbitrary endpoint!")
+- Start your server (if it isn't already running - `npm run start-local`)
+- Edit the file `appscript.js` and change the `API_BASE_URL` to your local server - `http://localhost:3001`
+- Now you can test changes to your backend server before you deploy it to heroku

 ## Remote Deployment to Cloud Server

 ### Digital Ocean or Heroku?